Teidesat/paqueteCommsOBC/docs/articles/design_choices.md

 The main reason I decided to have low level and high level is to avoid semantic errors like doing arithmetic on something that is not a number.
 But I have come to notice that most fields are actually numbers, and if I wanted to have a character then I could just use <code>char</code>.
 It would be simpler and thus most likely to have less bugs.
 So I now change the packet representation to use <code>uint8_t</code> rather than <code>std::byte</code> when the field is actually a number.

-Back to two representations; <code>std::byte</code> is the same as <code>uint8_t</code>, but it is not right to use one of those for a field that is only 1 bit.
-Also, the packet design talks about padding when not using types that are multiples of an octet, so it was designed to be able to bunch up some fields in a single octet.
+Back to two representations; <code>std::byte</code> is the same as <code>uint8_t</code>, but it is not right to use one of those types for a field that is only 1 bit.
+Also, the packet design mentions the concept of padding when sizing is not done in multiples of octets.
 That's why I should have a std::byte representation BUT that represents more than one field, leaving the methods to handle the specific fields.
 This lower level class should be only used for transmissions, as it's size is smaller but there is overhead when calling it's methods.
-This is the approach I take with <code>Packet</code> being high level and <code>PacketRaw</code> being the low level.
+This approach would end up with a <code>Packet</code> for high level and <code>PacketRaw</code> for low level.

+However, having a low level representation is redundant because it means having a class that has as member the fields with the exact size, which means using a single byte for more than one field.
+But why have a representation of packet with the split fields but no semantic?
+I would want both the split fields AND the semantic (numbers and maybe chars, not just std::bytes), otherwise I could just use an <code>std::array<std::byte></code> for my low level packet implementation.
+This is the approach I take; <code>Packet</code> for high level, <code>PacketBufferIO</code> for handling low level packets, which are <code>std::array<std::byte></code>, the best representation for memory efficient transmissions.

 ## Use of size_t for size and index representation